bigtreetech/docs/docs/PandaKnomi.md

 * ④	View GIF Storage Usage
   Due to Panda Knomi’s hardware limitations, the total size of all GIFs cannot exceed 3MB (3072KB).
 If this limit is exceeded, the Web UI will block the update and display a pop-up reminder.
 * ⑤	Set Each GIF Individually (including color and custom GIF images)<br/>
-  Turn "Preview Mode" on/off to show/hide the "Preview" button.<br/>
+  Turn `Preview Mode` on/off to show/hide the `Preview` button.<br/>
-  Tapping "Preview this GIF" enters preview mode, allowing you to view the custom GIF on the screen.
-To exit preview mode, turn off "Preview Mode" or navigate away from the "Theme" interface.<br/>
+  Tapping `Preview this GIF` enters preview mode, allowing you to view the custom GIF on the screen.
+To exit preview mode, turn off `Preview Mode` or navigate away from the `Theme` interface.<br/>
   Custom GIF Notes:<br/>
   * If using the UI color changing feature, the GIF must have a transparent background.
 Without transparency, color changes will affect the entire image.
   * Due to software limitations, the last frame of a transparent GIF must match the first frame to avoid overlap.
 If dynamic UI color changes are unnecessary, you can use a non-transparent GIF.